Infographic showing Vitamin D benefits with sunlight, strong bones, immune support, and growth on a light medical background.

 Where Is Vitamin D Produced in the Body?

-The liver converts this Vitamin D₃ into 25-hydroxyvitamin D [25(OH)D], which is the major circulating form and the best indicator of Vitamin D storage.
+The liver converts Vitamin D₃ into 25-hydroxyvitamin D [25(OH)D].
+This circulating form represents Vitamin D storage and is used to assess deficiency or excess.

 Main Functions and Importance of Vitamin D